risingwavelabs/risingwave-docs-legacy/docs/sql/functions-operators/sql-function-time-window.md

-Here is an example that uses tumble window function.
+Here is an example that uses the tumble window function.

 ```sql